All Episodes

 That's where I am, sir.

-I I am livid with you today, and it's the first time I've ever been livid with you in over 20 years, Rush.
+And it's the first time I've ever been livid with you in over 20 years, Rush.

-You know, you're you're negatively painting Speaker Gingrich when you just perfectly delineated my whole point, or at least part of it.
+You know, you're negatively painting Speaker Gingrich when you just perfectly delineated my whole point, or at least part of it.

-At what point, sir, Newt Gingrich came into this campaign with a campaign of ideas, positive ideas, criticisms of the Obama administration, and only criticisms of the Obama administration.
+At what point, sir, Newt Gingrich came into this campaign with a campaign of ideas, positive ideas, criticisms of the Obama administration and only criticisms of the Obama administration.

-When you said earlier with that other caller who was tired of the negativity in the campaign, said, Well, some people have been uh being positive.
+When you said earlier with that other caller who was tired of the negativity in the campaign, said, well, some people have been being positive, the only person, sir, the only person who created a positive agenda in the campaign and in the debates was Speaker Gingrich.

 He refused to attack other people.